joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 $ kafkacat -C -b localhost -t greeting
 ```

-if you see
+if you see the following in the console your Kafka is ready to go!
 ~~~
 hello1
 hello2
 ~~~
-in the console your Kafka is ready to go!

 ## Defining the AuthorCreated event
 The AuthorCreated event is the POJO which will be serialised and sent to the the `author-created` Kafka topic